knikolov2004/MSIA-D3Course/README.md

 Sunday, Feb 9th | ---

-For additional guidance working through these foundational skills, you can see the [resources page](resources.md).
+For additional guidance working through these foundational skills, you can see the [resources page]().
+TKTK Add resources page